srp/julia/doc/manual/metaprogramming.rst

     julia> Base.Meta.show_sexpr(ex3)
     (:call, :/, (:call, :+, 4, 4), 2)

-The :func:`show_sexpr` function displays the `S-expression <http://en.wikipedia.org/wiki/S-expression>
-form of a given :obj:`Expr`, which may look very familiar to users of Lisp.
+(the :func:`show_sexpr` function displays the `S-expression <http://en.wikipedia.org/wiki/S-expression>`_ form of a given :obj:`Expr`, which may look very familiar to users of Lisp)

 Symbols
 ~~~~~~~

 The ``:`` character has two syntactic purposes in Julia.
 The first form creates a
-:obj:`Symbol`, a special kind of identifier used as one building-block of
+:obj:`Symbol`, a special kind of string-like identifier used as one building-block of
 expressions:

 .. doctest::